DanWhiting/dcc-rail-controller/README.md

 The current approach assumes that synchronous communication is always good enough.
 In the future, this could be extended to add async controllers and async dcc device classes.

+# Status
+Early Development - many features are being changed and added, there is no requirement for or expectation of stability.

 # Quick Start